How to Negotiate for More Vacation Time at Work

 Table of Contents

 But what if you’re in a new job that doesn’t offer much paid time off—or as much as your travel dreams require?
 Vacation time is one of the things you can bring up during salary negotiations before accepting a job, but it can also be negotiated at other times during your career lifespan within a company.
-Use these tips to negotiate for more vacation time.

-Know the best times to ask for more vacation time:
+Know the best times to ask for more vacation time

-While negotiating for a new position.
+While negotiating for a new position

 You have a lot more leverage if your new job offers less vacation time than your current job allows.
 You also are in a better bargaining position if you have other offers on the table.
 Use this position of strength to ask for more time off as a bargaining chip.
 Additionally, if the new job can’t meet your salary expectations or other criteria, asking for an additional week off is often a logical compromise.

-During an annual review.
+During an annual review

-Most companies will have annual reviews with their employees at which point salary increases and bonuses are offered for work performance that met or exceeded expectations.
+Most companies will have annual reviews with their employees, at which point salary increases and bonuses are offered for work performance that met or exceeded expectations.
 Don’t be afraid to ask for additional days as part of a bonus package for a job well done.

-When receiving a promotion.
+When receiving a promotion

 Negotiate as a part of an increase in compensation, particularly after a period of intense working conditions—launching a new product, for example—that had you in the office every night and weekend.

-Be prepared to outline your criteria:
+Be prepared to outline your criteria

-Have a specific ask.
+Have a specific ask

-Have data to back up your ask.
+Have data to back up your ask

-This could be a benchmark of other norms in your industry or based on your previous position.
-But be reasonable: In other words, if the current policy is 10 days, ask for 12 to 15, not 20.
-Along those lines, document your accomplishments and worth to the company as reasons for why you have earned more time—performing above expectation always goes far with being rewarded at work, though expectations are always going to be individual to your superior.
+Along those lines, document your accomplishments and worth to the company as reasons for why you have earned more time.
+Performing above expectation always goes far with being rewarded at work, though expectations are always going to be individual to your superior.

-Be prepared for a “no” and have follow-up questions ready for each of the reasons your request might be denied.
+Be prepared for a “no,” and have follow-up questions ready for each of the reasons your request might be denied

 If the company policy, for example, is 10 days annually, you can ask under what circumstances an exception might be made.
 If you’re told that, because you’re new they can’t offer more days, you could then ask about a staggered increase over time.

-Get it in writing.
+Get it in writing

 Make sure the amount of time you get off is specifically spelled out in your contract or in an email that can be used as binding down the road.
-Even if your boss is good for it, imagine a worse-case scenario where he/she or the HR manager leave, and there’s no documentation of your vacation time increase.
+Even if your boss is good for it, imagine a worse-case scenario where they or the HR manager leave, and there’s no documentation of your vacation time increase.

-Travel over the holidays and long weekends.
+Travel over the holidays and long weekends

 Take a vacation day on each end to stretch out your trip even further—and also increase the likelihood of getting cheap flight deals since holidays are notoriously the most expensive days to fly.

-Ask about comp time.
+Ask about comp time

 Comp time, or compensatory time, is paid time off given to an employee instead of overtime pay.
-If you’re regularly asked to work late or on weekends or holidays (or you foresee a big project that will require longer hours), so if you can arrange to earn some extra time off through that overtime work.
+If you’re regularly asked to work late or on weekends or holidays (or you foresee a big project that will require longer hours), see if you can arrange to earn some extra time off through that overtime work.

-Accept extra days off without pay.
+Accept extra days off without pay

 Not successful with securing additional PTO?
 If you’re in the financial position to do so, compromise and see if you can add in the option to take a few extra days per year unpaid.

-If your company's PTO is determined by hours worked, see if you can work four longer days each week instead of five.
+If your company's PTO is determined by hours worked, see if you can work four longer days each week instead of five

 Some companies with flexibility are more than happy to allow employees to work four 10-hour days as opposed to five 8-hour days.
 The big draw?
 You have a long weekend every weekend.

-If PTO and the flexibility to travel is the most important thing to you, it might be time to ditch the corporate world and go out on your own.
-In 2018, the Freelancers Union reported that 56.7 million Americans worked as freelancers, nearly a four-million increase over the previous year.
 Digital nomadism (working a remote job from locations around the world with no fixed home) is also on the rise as more companies see the value in finding the right person for the job, regardless of where they live.

 Published August 3, 2023